SAP-archive/byd-delta-events/README.md

 5 - Redeploy the app

 ## License
-This proof of concept is is released under the terms of the MIT license.
-See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.
+This proof of concept is is released under the terms of the APACHE 2.0 license.
+See [LICENSE](LICENSE) for more information.

 ## Support and Contributions
 This repository is provided "as-is".
 No support is available.
 Feel free to open issues or provide pull requests.